Newsletter

 Overview

 The LFO modulator uses a "1-dimensional" shape to describe a waveform, which can then be used at comparatively low frequencies to control other values.
-Curve and Remap use very similar data to do their respective tasks.
+Curve, Remap, and Shaper use very similar data to do their respective tasks.

 There are small differences in how the data is interpreted between the three types, which makes it hard to repurpose a LFO waveform as a Curve for example.
 LFOs naturally loop, which makes it so that the last control point on the line is also the first one in a sense.
 This isn't true for a Curve shape with a clear beginning and end.
 Because of this it is not possible to load data of one type in another editor, even though they might seem similar.